Skew Brownian motion with dry friction: The Pugachev-Sveshnikov approach: Skew Caughey--Dienes process

-Clearly, one can rewrite~\eqref{eq:ps_eq} in terms of~$\Phi^\pm$, that gives a Riemann boundary value problem.
-Applying then Laplace transform with respect to~$t$, and denoting its argument by~$p$, we get to the formula
+Clearly, one can rewrite~\eqref{eq:ps_eq} in terms of~$\Phi^\pm$, that gives the condition of the Riemann boundary value problem, and now we need to recover analytic functions~$\Phi^\pm$, from this condition.
+Applying the Laplace transform with respect to~$t$, and denoting its argument by~$p$, we get to the formula

-The Laplace transforms are labeled with the tildes above the functions.
+The Laplace transforms are labeled with tildes above the functions.